mike-zappitello/http_monitor/README.md

       is already done in the `_get_popular_section()` function using the `groupby` method.

-  ** Anomoly Detection on users, sizes, protocols, and status should be
+  ** Anomaly Detection on users, sizes, protocols, and status should be
       implemented to watch for anything out of the ordinary.

   ** An issue can arise when the hits per minute fluctuates around the